top of page

 One-track mind

 It's commonly said that men have a one-track mind.
-Women often claim they're better at multitasking then men.
-These are cute thoughts that produce countless jokes, but neither assertion is true.
-Read any reputable study done on multitasking and you'll learn that there is no such thing.
-Male brains are not wired to focus on one thing any more than female brains.
+Women often claim they're better at multitasking than men.
+These cute thoughts produce countless jokes, but neither assertion is true.
+Read any reputable study on multitasking, and you'll learn that there is no such thing.

-It's true, however, that whoever is the main breadwinner of the family--whether male or female--is going to have more of a one-track-mind.
+It's true, however, that whoever is the family's main breadwinner--whether male or female--will have more of a one-track mind.

 Picture a mother during pre-historic times.
-A hundred things are going on at once in that cave with her seven children.
-It would be beneficial for the family if the mother had a reasonable awareness of all those issues.
+A hundred things are happening in that cave with her seven children.
+It would benefit the family if the mother had a reasonable awareness of all those issues at the same time.
 This is a good thing.

-It's not physiology, but rather the roles we take upon ourselves that make us different.
-Wives who are the family's main breadwinner are going to be more singularly focused than their husbands, and that's okay.
+It's not physiology but rather the roles we assume that make us different.
+Wives who are the family's main breadwinner will be more singularly focused than their husbands, and that's okay.

 We're not the same

-For whatever the reasons, we're not all the same under all conditions.
-We must not expect our spouse to be just like we are.
-He or she is going to be different than you--and this is a good thing.
+For whatever reason, we're not all the same under all conditions.
+We must not expect our spouses to be just like us.
+He or she will be different from you, which is a good thing.
 Let your spouse be who he or she is, while your spouse lets you be who you are.

 This doesn't excuse irresponsibility or insensitivity.
-This doesn't give license to stop communicating, or to stop contributing to the relationship or to the family.
-It means that if you allow your spose to be his or her best self, your going to get a better spouse than if you try to turn him or her into you.
+This doesn't allow you to stop communicating or contributing to the relationship or your family.
+It means that if you allow your spouse to be his or her best self, you will get a better spouse than if you try to turn him or her into you.